Arunk0548/Headouthack/README.md

 #Features
 Background working protocol short description

 Allows apps on mobile devices to auto-discover and connect to each other via Wi-Fi and Bluetooth without any intervention from the user and without using any Internet connection.
-Works both in foreground and background app modes.

 Routes messages from Wi-Fi to Bluetooth-connected devices and vice versa — so devices with turned off Wi-Fi will receive all the same data via Bluetooth.